Banno Marketing FAQ

 Do the cookies used for tracking history and repositioning ads on my website ever expire?

 Cookies do not have an expiration time.
-However, if a user clears their cache, Banno Marketing assigns them a new guest user ID until they sign in with their online banking ID.
+However, if an end user clears their cache, Banno Marketing assigns them a new guest user ID until they sign in with their online banking ID.
 Once they have signed in with their online banking ID, any new information tracked will be added to their profile.

 Can Google® Analytics or Google® Tags be integrated with Banno Marketing?